Kazimír Verkin

-Kazimír Verkin (born 27 March 1972 in Brezno) is a Slovak race walker.
+Kazimír Verkin (born 27 March 1972) is a Slovak race walker who took part in two Summer Olympics.
 He set a personal best time of 3:57:17, by finishing sixth in the 50 km at the European Athletics Race Walking Permit Meeting in Dudince.

 Verkin made his official debut for the 2004 Summer Olympics in Athens, where he placed thirty-sixth in the men's 50 km race walk, with a time of 4:13:11.
+He was the third Slovak to finish, behind Peter Korčok and Miloš Bátovský.

 Four years after competing in his first Olympics, Verkin qualified for his second Slovak team, as a 36-year-old, at the 2008 Summer Olympics in Beijing, by reaching an A-standard time of 4:00:00 from the European Athletics Race Walking Permit Meeting.
-He successfully finished the 50 km race walk in forty-seventh place by more than a second behind Hungary's Zoltán Czukor, outside his personal best time of 4:21:26.
+His time of 3:57:17 at Dudince was his personal best at the distance.
+At the time he recorded it, he had been unemployed for a year, focusing on his walking.
+He successfully finished the 50 km race walk in forty-seventh place, becoming the final finisher of the event and retiring from his walking career after the race.